Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-3/lecture-materials/intro-to-express-middleware.md

 #### Delete a To-Do

-- The user story reads:_As a User, I want to delete a To Do from the list_
+- The user story reads:&nbsp;&nbsp;&nbsp;_As a User, I want to delete a To Do from the list_

 - Same process:
 	1. Determine proper route